CoreMedia/content-hub-adapter-googledrive/README.md

 # Content Hub Adapter for Google Drive

-The **content-hub-adapter-cloudinary** extension is providing access to content of a Google Drive repository via configuration.
+The **content-hub-adapter-googledrive** extension is providing access to content of a Google Drive repository via configuration.
 Content stored in Google Drive is available as an additional tree inside the CoreMedia Studio after a successful configuration of the content-hub-adapter.

 ## Versioning

+The main branch of this project is suitable for CoreMedia versions since 2101.
+It is based on the plugin architecture.

-To find out which CoreMedia versions are supported by this project, please take look at the releases section or on the existing branches.
-To find the matching version of your CoreMedia system, please checkout the branch with the corresponding name.
-For example, if your CoreMedia version is 2007.2, checkout the branch cmcc-10-2007.
+For older CoreMedia versions there are branches with corresponding names.
+For example, if your CoreMedia version is 2010.1, checkout the branch cmcc-10-2010.
+These older versions are based on the extensions architecture, because plugins are available only since 2101.

 ## Documentation & Tutorial